avrilcoghlan/vibriowatch/docs/source/haiti.rst

 move your mouse over the ancestral node of this clade, you will see the number "111" appear, indicating that there are 111 isolates in that small clade (group) of isolates.

+*Vous pouvez constater que l'isolat H22 fait partie d'un petit clade (groupe) d'isolats situés sur une branche assez longue.
+Si vous déplacez votre souris sur le nœud ancestral de ce clade, vous verrez le nombre 111 apparaître, indiquant qu'il y a 111 isolats dans ce petit clade (groupe).*

 .. image:: Picture137.png
   :width: 600

 If you right-click on the ancestral node of that small clade, and then choose "View subtree" in the menu that appears, it will show you just the part of the tree corresponding to that small clade.
 You can then delete "H22" from the search box at the top, to deselect the H22 isolate.
 You will now see that on the right, there is only one dot on the map, and if you use the rollerball on your mouse to scroll out, you will see it corresponds to Haiti, indicating that all the isolates in this small clade are from Haiti:

+*Si vous faites un clic droit sur le nœud ancestral de ce petit clade, puis choisissez View Subtree dans le menu qui apparaît, vous n'afficherez que la partie de l'arbre correspondant à ce petit clade.
+Vous pouvez ensuite supprimer H22 du champ de recherche en haut pour désélectionner l'isolat H22.
+Vous verrez alors qu'à droite, il n'y a qu'un seul point sur la carte.
+Si vous utilisez la molette de votre souris pour faire défiler la carte, vous verrez qu'il correspond à Haïti, indiquant que tous les isolats de ce petit clade proviennent d'Haïti.*

 .. image:: Picture138.png
   :width: 800